sleekapparels-admin/sleekapparels/.qoder/quests/repository-cleanup.md

 ### Known Resolved Issues

-The AIVisualShowcase component build error related to SupplierProfileCard and framer-motion has been temporarily resolved through component disabling.
-This cleanup initiative will determine whether to restore or permanently remove affected components.
+The AIVisualShowcase component build error related to SupplierProfileCard and framer-motion has been temporarily resolved through component commenting.
+Current status:

+- AIVisualShowcase.tsx: Active and routed at `/ai-visual-showcase`
+- SupplierProfileCard.tsx: Fully functional component exists but import is commented in AIVisualShowcase
+- Component displays placeholder message instead of actual supplier cards
+- All other showcase components (PainPointSelector, MOQComparisonChart, TimelineComparisonChart) are fully operational

+This cleanup initiative will determine the final disposition of the SupplierProfileCard integration.

 ## Scope Definition